boynanboy/mydocker/README.md

+please read file how_to_play.txt to get a basic idea of how to play it.

 # 图书<<自己动手写docker>> 源码 喻成改编版

-This project is forked from https://github.com/xianlubird/mydocker which is a educational container engine for book "write Docker from scratch".
-This book and project provides guidence to readers about how a build a simplified "Docker Engine".
+This project is forked from https://github.com/xianlubird/mydocker which is a educational container engine for the book "write Docker from scratch".
+This book and this project provides guidences about how a build a simplified "Docker Engine".

-Cheng Yu (s3341458, chengyu0316@gmail.com) modified it on each chapter branch on
+Cheng Yu (s3341458, chengyu0316@gmail.com) modified it on each chapter branch and master branch
 {{ original branch }}-cheng for following reasons:

 1. original code has bugs and obsolete code due to library updates, so go build will fail